SimonHellbrueck/inter-energy-spectral-radiomics/README.md

 # Inter-Energy Spectral Radiomics

-This repository contains the function `generate_inter_energy_features` used in the paper:
+This repository contains the code used in the paper:

 ###